sqlraft/hctree/doc/hctree/replication.md

 sqlite3\_hct\_journal\_snapshot() interfaces.

 The LEADER/FOLLOWER setting is per-database, not per-database handle.
-If a process has multiple handles open on a replication enabled database, then all handles share a single LEADER/FOLLOWER setting.
+If a process has multiple handles open on the same replication enabled database, then all handles share a single LEADER/FOLLOWER setting.
+Modifying the setting via one handle modifies it for them all.

 ```
     #define SQLITE_HCT_JOURNAL_MODE_FOLLOWER 0